 - The truck driver is not a magician.
 They cannot levitate your freight to the ground.
 They cannot back their 53 foot trailer down your 300 foot, tree-lined driveway and into your barn.
 Please don't expect them to do this.
 Can't argue with this one, miracles are extremely tough to perform and freight transportation has its challenges.
 Factors including bad weather, looking out for driver safety, or trying to overcome a physical limitation of our universe affect all carriers equally.

 Good trucking companies go far beyond the "this is the way it's always been done" standard by providing flexible and personalized options to help their customers close the sale.
-They go above standard client/carrier relationship and through feedback from drivers and customers work to continually improve and adapt new ways to make their customer's look great.
+They go above standard client/carrier relationships and through feedback from drivers and customers work to continually improve and adapt new ways to make their customers look great.

 Add on service options (in trucking lingo these are called accessorial services like power tailgate, curbside delivery, trailer demurrage, driver assistance, shrink wrapping, and appointments for pickup or delivery give small businesses who ship to distant customers access to more options to meet their needs and close the sale.
 For more information on CSA's service options click here.

 Still to come, Part 5: Easy Payment Options.